SueChaplain/guide-sauvian/docs/villa.md

 ## Bicycles

 There are a couple of bicycles in the garage that you are free to use at your own risk to get about locally.
-All we ask is that you lock them up when out and about and leave them in the condition you found them so that our next guests can make use of them too.
+All we ask is that you lock them up when you take them out and repair any punctures so that our next guests can make use of them too.
+A puncture repair kit is located in the top drawer of the cabinet in the dining area.

 ## Cot and highchair